Do I need specialized medical training or

 discovery process and contact our existing franchisees with questions

-margins, sales volumes, operations, etc. The amount of profit or loss is dependent on a number of factors, including your ability to manage the business, drive sales and control operating costs.
+products, finances, operations, marketing, etc. The amount of profit or loss is dependent on a number of factors, including your ability to manage the business, drive sales and control operating costs.

 What does the franchise agreement look like?